 Furnish a copy of the plant's current certification in the applicable category along with the fabrication drawings for the elements to be fabricated.
 For new manufacturing plants, submit and receive approval of any proposed modifications to the parent plant's quality assurance and control program prior to beginning production.
 Allow 30 business days from the date submitted for Department review and approval.
-New manufacturing plants may operate under the parent plant's quality assurance and control programs for a maximum of 18 months from the date of opening.
-Plants currently operating under this exemption may do so only until January 1, 2016.
+New manufacturing plants may operate under the parent plant's quality assurance and control programs for a maximum of 12 months from the date of opening.